 Dr. Bazzoli notes this phenomenon also holds true for most spider bites.
 In general, spider bites initially often look like the ones you’d get from another insect.
-However, in the hours or days after a bite, you may be able to tell whether you were bitten by a spider — or a mosquito, flea, tick or hornet — by symptoms that emerge.
+But in the hours or days after a bite, you may be able to tell whether you were bitten by a spider — or a mosquito, flea, tick or hornet — by symptoms that emerge.

 In North America, the two spiders with venom that are poisonous to humans include the brown recluse and black widow.
 Systemic signs of illness from one of these bites can include: